Average A+ salary [updated 2022]

 Choosing the proper certification is important to begin your new career or improve your chances of landing your favorite position.
-It will ensure that you have the ability to move on to higher certs as you build confidence and experience, giving you the ability to earn more and enjoy greater challenges in your daily responsibilities.
+It will ensure that you can move on to higher certifications as you build confidence and experience, giving you opportunities to earn more and enjoy greater challenges in your daily responsibilities.

-As such, it makes an excellent starting point for those hoping to move up within the world of information security.
-Note that A+ is vendor neutral, so certificate holders are not tied to one particular software platform, but are certified for their knowledge across this entry-level sector.
-With that being said, A+ certification is not necessarily right for everyone interested in a career in the IT industry.
+Note that A+ is vendor-neutral, so certificate holders are not tied to one particular software platform.
+With that said, an A+ certification is not necessarily right for everyone interested in a career in the IT industry.
 Still, it is a great tool in the learning path to start a career in a help desk, field service technician or other support roles.

 What is the average A+ salary?